Supported by multiple clinical trials and meta-analyses

 This article is for informational purposes only and does not constitute medical advice.
 Consult a qualified healthcare provider before starting any supplement regimen.

-This article is for informational purposes only and does not constitute medical advice.
-Always consult a qualified healthcare provider.
+This content is for informational purposes only and does not constitute medical advice.
+Always consult a qualified healthcare provider before starting, stopping, or changing any supplement or medication regimen.